Inky Mark: Federal politics

-Criticism and complaints

-While a sitting MP, Mark gained a reputation as "an outsider" within the Conservative caucus.
-Mark is and has been an outspoken critic of Prime Minister Stephen Harper, the Prime Minister's Office, and several sitting and former Conservative MPs.
+During his time as an MP, Mark gained a reputation as "an outsider" within the Conservative caucus.
+Mark was an outspoken critic of prime minister Stephen Harper, the Prime Minister's Office, and several sitting and former Conservative MPs.
 He frequently complained that Harper was controlling, and he responded by refusing to attend Conservative events.
 Mark has called Harper a "fascist" and complained that he runs a "top-down dictatorship".
-He says that the Central Intelligence Agency is controlled by the United States' Republican Party, and that the Republican Party installed Stephen Harper as the Canadian Prime Minister in order to sell out Canada to the United States.

 Following the announcement of his resignation, Mark complained that the nomination race for his successor was rigged, and allowed Robert Sopuck to be acclaimed without competition.

 Following his resignation as an MP, Mark stepped up his criticisms of the Harper government.
 He complained that the nomination race for the Conservative candidate following the resignation of Labrador MP Peter Penashue was rigged because Harper "wants a candidate he can control".
 He also complained that the nomination race to replace Merv Tweed was rigged, and that the eventual successor, Larry Maguire, was just a "rubber stamp" for Harper.
 Mark was featured prominently in the book Tragedy in the Commons, where almost every chapter quoted Mark's complaints about the way Harper's government was run.

 Mark complained that the Conservatives' Constituent Information Management System (CIMS) was a secretive database used to track and control Canadians' information and voting preferences, and said that Harper could simply "switch off" this system to punish an MP.

-Parliamentary work

-For his tenure as an MP, Mark was always a "backbencher".
+During his tenure as an MP, Mark was always a "backbencher".